DvsenseDriver 1.2.4

 Find Cameras

-// find all cameras
+// Find all cameras

 std::vector<dvsense::CameraDescription> cameraDescs = cameraManager.getCameraDescs();